antoniodimarino03/DFM/README.md

 10
 11

-The codes for were written by Matteo Barigozzi, Mario Forni, Roman Liška, and Matteo Luciani, were commented and debugged by Matteo Barigozzi and are available from www.barigozzi.eu/codes.html.
+The codes for 1 2 3 6 were written by Matteo Barigozzi, Mario Forni, Roman Liška, and Matteo Luciani, were commented and debugged by Matteo Barigozzi and are available from www.barigozzi.eu/codes.html.

+The codes fore 4 5 7 8 ...